-Upon researching and comparing dozens of cheap in-ear headphones, we ultimately determined the best earbuds under $100 are Audio-Technica's ATH-CKS990iS.
-We chose this model due to the sleek design, excellent performance and multitude of features for the price.
+After reviewing dozens of cheap models, we determined the best earbuds under 100 dollars are Audio-Technica's ATH-CKS990iS.
+We chose these earphones due to the sleek design, competitive features and high performance for the price.

 A sleek and affordable pair of in-ear headphones from one of the most reputable names in the professional audio accessories.